 Official Statement.
-The Town of Southington has prepared a preliminary Official Statement for the Bond issue which is dated January 8, 2015.
+The Town of Southington has prepared a preliminary Official Statement for the Bond issue which is dated January 7, 2016.
 The Town deems such preliminary Official Statement final as of its date for purposes of SEC Rule 15c2-12(b)(1), but it is subject to revision or amendment.
 The Town will make available to the winning purchaser 100 copies of the Official Statement as prepared by the Town at the Town's expense.
 The copies of the Official Statement will be made available to the winning purchaser at the office of the Town's financial advisor, Phoenix Advisors, LLC, Milford, Connecticut, by the delivery of the Bonds or by the seventh business day after the day bids on the Bonds are received if earlier.
 If the Town's financial advisor is provided with the necessary information from the winning purchaser by noon of the day following the day bids on the Bonds are received, the copies of the Official Statement will include an additional cover page and other pages indicating the interest rates, ratings, yields or reoffering prices, the name of the managing underwriter, the name of the insurer, if any, on the Bonds and any corrections.
-The purchaser shall arrange with the financial advisor the method of delivery of the copies of the Official Statement to the purchaser.
-Additional copies of the Official Statement may be obtained by the purchaser at its own expense by arrangement with the printer.
+The purchaser shall arrange with the financial advisor the method of delivery of the

 Continuing Disclosure Agreement.
-The Town will enter into a Continuing Disclosure Agreement with respect to the Bonds, substantially in the form attached as Appendix C-1 to the Official Statement (the "Continuing Disclosure Agreement for Bonds"), to provide or cause to be provided, in accordance with the requirements of SEC Rule 15c2 12, (i) annual financial information and operating data, (ii) timely notice of the occurrence of certain material events with respect to the Bonds, and (iii) timely notice of a failure by the Town to provide the required annual financial information on or before the date specified in the Continuing Disclosure Agreement for Bonds.
+The Town will enter into a Continuing Disclosure Agreement with respect to the Bonds, substantially in the form attached as Appendix C-1 to the Official Statement (the "Continuing Disclosure Agreement for Bonds"), to provide or cause to be provided, in accordance with the requirements of SEC Rule 15c2 12, (i) annual financial information and operating data, (ii) timely notice of the occurrence of certain events with respect to the Bonds, and (iii) timely notice of a failure by the Town to provide the required annual financial information on or before the date specified in the Continuing Disclosure Agreement for Bonds.
 The winning bidder's obligation to purchase the Bonds shall be conditioned upon its receiving, at or prior to the delivery of the Bonds, an executed copy of the Continuing Disclosure Agreement for Bonds.